wrightaprilm/2016-02-22-isu/lessons/DayOneUnix/03-DataOrganizationHandsOn.md

 Project organization is one of the most important parts of a sequencing project, but is often overlooked in the excitement to get a first look at new data.
 While it's best to get yourself organized before you begin analysis, it's never too late to start.

-You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begins with experimental design.
+You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begin with experimental design.
 We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.
 For all of those steps, collecting specimens, extracting DNA, prepping your samples, you've likely kept a lab notebook that details how and why you did each step, but documentation doesn't stop at the sequencer!

 Every computational analysis you do is going to spawn many files, and inevitability, you'll